Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 Some things that can be expected, regardless of where you get your scan are:

-3. “Closed” Scanners are Actually Open at the Back
+3. “Closed” Scanners are Open at the Back

 Picture a toilet paper roll.

-4. Find a Facility With a Wide Bore MRI
+4. Find a Facility With a Wide-Bore Or Open MRI

-Here is a view from inside an MRI machine.
+Here is a view from inside a wide-bore MRI machine.

 Conventional closed MRIs are 60cm in diameter.
 This is what people typically think of when they imagine an MRI machine.